yousong/utdnsd/README.md

 `utdnsd`, a DNS forwarder serving requests from UDP clients by delegating them to upstream DNS servers with TCP.
 The idea is from `ttdnsd` of Tor Project.

+OpenWrt package definition files can be found at [waller repository](https://github.com/yousong/waller); detailed instructions of how to import them should be included there.

 ## Build

 [`libubox`](http://git.openwrt.org/?p=project/libubox.git;a=summary) from OpenWrt project is required.
 On Mac OS X with MacPorts installed, you can get `libubox` installed by using portfiles from [macports-openwrt repository](https://github.com/yousong/macports-openwrt).